 ACOM's numerous cultural and social events include Armenian dance parties (barahantess), guest speakers, Armenian language classes, folk dance lessons and performances by the Armenian Dance Ensemble of Minnesota, chamber music concerts by the Armenian Music Ensemble, art shows, summer picnics, and craft sales.
 ACOM also sponsors all Armenian activities at the International Institute's Festival of Nations, a major regional folk festival held annually in St. Paul.
 Minnesota Armenians were founding participants in 1932; today, the Festival is ACOM's most visible public venue.

-The ACOM office and most activities are in the historic St. Sahag Armenian Church building, at the intersection of Dayton and Howell, in the Merriam Park neighborhood of St. Paul.
 As an independent, 501c3 nonprofit organization, ACOM is supported primarily by membership dues and private donations.
 Gifts to ACOM are tax-deductible to the extent permissible by law.

 For information on ACOM's Constitution and Bylaws, please refer to the PDF file just below.